19hours/sg-statutes/Acts/Intestate Succession Act.md

 ### Rules for distribution

 7\.
-In effecting such distribution the following rules shall be observed:
+In effecting such distribution, the following rules shall be observed:

 Rule 1